devstromo/coding-problems-java-/freestyle/src/main/java/com/devstromo/dp/lis/DESCRIPTION.md

 ### Practice #2

-Sure!

-Problem: Longest Increasing Subsequence with a Twist

 Description:
 Given an unsorted array of integers, find the length of the longest increasing subsequence where the difference between consecutive elements in the subsequence is at least 2.